BEER CANS - Cones, Flats & Pull Tabs

 c.
 Late 1960s by Associated Breweries, Evansville, IN.

 AFTER 1972.
 After Associated Breweries decided to exit the beer business in 1972, selling some of their larger breweries to G. Heileman, some other entities continued to brew Bavarian's Select Beer.
-They included Bavarian/s Brewing Co., Bavarian Brewing Co. and Iroquois Brewing Co. in Buffalo, NY, as shown by the pull top cans on the side and bottom.
+They included Bavarian/s Brewing Co., Bavarian Brewing Co. and Iroquois Brewing Co. in Buffalo, NY, as shown by the accompanying pull top cans.
 This may have been done similar to the license agreement that Associated had with IBI, However, before then, it's also possible that Associated may have established the aforementioned companies as part of their own company, and that these Bavarian/s cans were distributed somewhat before 1972.
 In any event, Bavarian/s was brewed and canned and/or bottled in at least three different locations from the brewing companies depicted herein.
 It's not certain when no other brewer was producing Bavarian/s, but it was probably in the late 1970s or early 1980s.

 c.
 Late 1960s - Early 1970s by Associated Breweries, Detroit MI.

 c.
 Early 1970s by Bavarian's Brewing Co, Evansville, IN.

 Since Pull Tabs often could cause finger cuts wound up in unwelcomed places after they were pulled off the can, they caused numerous problems and were phased out about a decade later.
 To eliminate the issues of Pull Tabs, Stay Tabs were invented in 1975.
 However, around this time the production of Bavarian/s was declining and was probably curtailed shortly thereafter.
 Consequently, there may not have been any Stay Tab cans produced for Bavarian/s.